abdelhaklou/webshell/README.md

 # Webshell
-A WebShell written in php to test for remote command execution in arbitrary file upload
+A WebShell written in php to test for remote command execution in arbitrary file upload vulnerability.